Multi-node Acceleration for Large-scale GCNs: Related Work

 \section{Related Work}

-Many software frameworks for GCNs have been developed to release the programming efforts while improving performance on modern architectures~\cite{PyTorch_Geometric,DGL,AliGraph}.
-For example, PyG~\cite{PyTorch_Geometric} is built upon PyTorch to easily program GNNs.
-It consists of easy-to-use mini-batch loaders for operating on giant graphs and multi-GPU support.
+Many software frameworks for GCNs have been developed to relieve programming efforts while improving performance on modern architectures~\cite{PyTorch_Geometric,DGL,AliGraph,Dorylus,P3}.
+For example, PyG~\cite{PyTorch_Geometric} is built upon PyTorch for easy implementation of graph neural networks (GNNs).
+It consists of easy-to-use mini-batch loaders for giant graphs and multi-GPU support.
+GNNAdvisor~\cite{GNNAdvisor} propose an adaptive and efficient runtime system for GNN acceleration on GPUs.
+DGL~\cite{DGL} is a scalable GNN framework that simplifies the development of efficient GNN-based training and inference programs at a large scale in multi-GPU and distributed systems.
 Unfortunately, the distinct execution pattern in GCNs causes processing inefficiencies on conventional architectures.
-GCNs demand specialized architecture design.
+Therefore, GCNs demand specialized architecture design.

+Characterizing the execution pattern and execution semantic of GNNs on GPUs is important for both software and hardware optimizations for GNNs, which has been extensively studied in previous work~\cite{GCN_Characterization_CAL,GNN_Computational_Graph,GNN_Architectural_Implication,Characterizing_HGNNs,character_Distributed_GNN,Understanding_GNN}.
+Yan et al. \cite{GCN_Characterization_CAL} reveal the computation and memory accessing pattern of GCNs on GPU.
+Yan et al. \cite{Characterizing_HGNNs} disclose the execution pattern and execution semantic of heterogeneous graph neural networks (HGNNs) on GPU.
+Zhang et al. \cite{GNN_Computational_Graph} focus on understanding the computational graph of GNN, from the perspective of computation, IO and memory.
+Zhang et al. \cite{GNN_Architectural_Implication} characterize the computation of a large portion of GNN variants concerning general-purpose and application-specific architectures.

 Hardware acceleration for GCNs has been recently explored.
-Many single-node domain-specific architectures and frameworks have been designed for GCN acceleration~\cite{HyGCN,AWB-GCN,GCNAX,Rubik,BoostGCN,GNNerator,GNNIE,BlockGNN,EnGN,I-GCN}.
+Many single-node domain-specific architectures and frameworks have been designed for GCN acceleration~\cite{HyGCN,AWB-GCN,GCNAX,Rubik,BoostGCN,GNNerator,GNNIE,BlockGNN,EnGN,I-GCN,gnn_hardware_accelerator,GraphACT,asap_GCN_accelerator}.
 For example, HyGCN \cite{HyGCN} proposes a hybrid architecture to address the hybrid execution pattern of GCNs.
+AWB-GCN \cite{AWB-GCN} targets workload imbalance in the acceleration of GCNs.
+GCNAX~\cite{GCNAX} proposes a flexible and optimized dataflow for GCNs that simultaneously improves resource utilization and reduces data transfer.
+RE-FLIP \cite{RE-FLIP} designs PIM-featured crossbar architectures to build a unified architecture to perform the hybrid execution pattern of GCNs.
-However, the ever-growing scale of graphs has imposed new challenges that such accelerators cannot sufficiently address.
-Therefore, a multi-node acceleration system is highly desired.

-Although a straightforward multi-node design for large-scale GCNs follows Tesseract or other Tesseract-based architectures\cite{Tesseract,GraphP,GraphQ}, it suffers from two inefficiencies including a vast of redundant transmissions and redundant off-chip memory accesses.
-Therefore, we propose MultiGCN, an efficient MultiAccSys for large-scale GCNs.
+The ever-growing scale of graphs has posed new challenges that single-node accelerators cannot sufficiently address.
+Thus, a multi-node acceleration system is highly desirable.
+Although a straightforward multi-node design for large-scale GCNs follows Tesseract~\cite{Tesseract} or other Tesseract-based architectures\cite{GraphP,GraphQ}, it suffers from two inefficiencies including a vast of redundant transmissions and off-chip memory accesses.
+To this end, we propose MultiGCN, an efficient MultiAccSys for large-scale GCNs.